Airbnb is great! No Airbnb-alternative booking platform is trying to take that away from them.

 There’s no reason to straight-up stop using Airbnb.
 Airbnb is great!
 Perhaps a little big for its britches, but still great.

-However, there’s every reason to start checking out sites like Airbnb.
+However, there’s every reason to start checking out rental companies like Airbnb.
 You’re spreading the love around, promoting healthy competition in the industry, and probably saving some dollaridoos in the process!

-Best of all, you may just find some unbelievably sick place to crash at that you just never would have found on Airbnb.
+Best of all, you may just find some unbelievably sick place to crash at that you just never would have found had you not checked out Airbnb competitors.
 And until the day where we’re all paying for 420-friendly accommodation using the cryptocurrency stored in our cyborg-hands, that’ll do just nicely.